Clause Classification Systems

 """

-Heuristic confidence scoring based on pattern match density and keyword proximity.
+Heuristic confidence scoring based on pattern match density.

 In production, replace with calibrated model probabilities from NLP pipelines.